Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

-If you can’t come up with a compelling reason to finish this book—whether it’s financial gain, bucket list item, desire to connect with the audience, recognition, personal accomplishment, or whatever it means for you!—you will continue to struggle as you finish writing this book.
+If you can’t come up with a compelling reason to finish this book—whether it’s financial gain, a bucket-list item, a desire to connect with the audience, recognition, personal accomplishment, or something else—you will continue to struggle as you finish writing this book.

 The Final Test